 - Does it focus upon both law and society

-The closing date for receipt of the nomination for all three prizes was 15 July 2018.
+The closing date for receipt of the nomination for all three prizes is 15 July 2019.

 TRAVEL GRANTS – HDR/Postgraduate Students

 LSAANZ offers up to three small conference scholarships to assist Higher Degree Research students with costs of attending the annual conference.
-A maximum of up to three scholarships will be awarded for reimbursement of travel costs: up to $AUD850 for New Zealand resident Higher Degree Research students and up to $AUD400 for Australian resident Higher Degree Research students.
+A maximum of up to three scholarships will be awarded for reimbursement of travel costs of between $AUD400 and $AUD850 for New Zealand or Australian resident Higher Degree Research students.

 To qualify, students must: